NxPKG/khulnasoft-docs/content/dns/zone-setups/reference/dns-quick-scan.md

 # DNS records quick scan

-To help all customers get started when a new zone is created, Cloudflare offers a DNS records quick scan.
+To help all customers get started when a new zone is created, Khulnasoft offers a DNS records quick scan.

 ## How the quick scan works

-The scan is built upon a list of recurring patterns of DNS records `type` and `name`, that Cloudflare identifies as being used in existing active zones.
+The scan is built upon a list of recurring patterns of DNS records `type` and `name`, that Khulnasoft identifies as being used in existing active zones.

 Since DNS record names are automatically appended with the domain that the records are set for, two completely different domains - `domain.com` and `test.xyz`, for example - would probably have a few matches if the lists of DNS records on their zones were compared side by side and the criterion was `type`/`name` combination.

-The DNS records `content` would be different for each zone but, based on record `type` and `name`, Cloudflare can identify recurring patterns and expect to find the same pairs when a new domain is added.
+The DNS records `content` would be different for each zone but, based on record `type` and `name`, Khulnasoft can identify recurring patterns and expect to find the same pairs when a new domain is added.

 The following section provides some examples of DNS records `type`/`name` combinations that the scan usually finds.